Ten Thousand Dollars for a Massacre

-10.000 dollari per un massacro (internationally released as $10.000 Blood Money and Guns of Violence) is a 1967 Italian Spaghetti Western film directed by Romolo Guerrieri.
+10.000 dollari per un massacro (internationally released as $10.000 Blood Money and Guns of Violence) is a 1967 Italian spaghetti Western film directed by Romolo Guerrieri.

 The film was one of the unofficial sequels of Django, and had the working title 7 dollari su Django ("7 Dollars on Django").

 It was shown as part of a retrospective on Spaghetti Western at the 64th Venice International Film Festival.

 Plot

 Local crime boss Manuel kidnaps Dolores, the daughter of rich rancher Mendoza.
 Her father hires Django to free her.
-Spoiler: The movie ended with Django riding away into the sunset with Dolores mourning over her dead kidnapper and lover Manuel.